liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Taglib liferay-ui:control-panel-site-selector has been removed
+### Removed the liferay-ui:control-panel-site-selector Tag
 - **Date:** 2015-Sep-23
 - **JIRA Ticket:** LPS-58210

 #### What changed?

-The taglib liferay-ui:control-panel-site-selector has been deleted.
+The tag `liferay-ui:control-panel-site-selector` has been deleted.

 #### Who is affected?

-This affects developers who use this taglib in their code.
+This affects developers who use this tag in their code.

 #### How should I update my code?

-Consider using the taglib liferay-ui:my-sites or creating your own markup using the GroupService API.
+You should consider using the tag `liferay-ui:my-sites`, or create your own markup using the `GroupService` API.

 #### Why was this change made?

-This taglib is not used anymore and it won't be maintained properly.
+This tag is no longer used and will no longer be maintained properly.

 ---------------------------------------